openfaas/workshop/lab1b.md

 #### *k3s using k3d*

-If you have Docker on your computer, then you can use `k3d` from Rancher Labs.
+If you have Docker on your computer, then you can use the `k3d` tool, hosted by Rancher Labs.
 It installs a lightweight version of Kubernetes called `k3s` and runs it within a Docker container, meaning it will work on any computer that has Docker.

 * [Install k3d](https://github.com/rancher/k3d)

 * Start a cluster

 1. `k3d cluster create CLUSTER_NAME` to create a new single-node cluster (= 1 container running k3s + 1 loadbalancer container)
-2. `k3d kubeconfig merge CLUSTER_NAME --switch-context` to update your default kubeconfig and switch the current-context to the new one
+2. The context for kubectl will be updated automatically, you can check this with `kubectl config get-contexts`
 3. execute some commands like `kubectl get pods --all-namespaces` If you want to delete default cluster `k3d cluster delete CLUSTER_NAME`